 There are a number of new medications to treat PPHN that are being reviewed.
 One example is

 erectile dysfunction.
 Small studies have shown positive results with sildenafil.
 However, larger studies are needed to confirm the benefits and safety of the medication.

 ECMO is a machine that can take over the job of the lungs.
 It requires major surgery.
 ECMO may be done if your child has a severe cases of PPHN that is not responding to other treatments.
 This procedure is done to take some stress off of your baby's body.
 It can give your baby some time to heal.

 Most cases of PPHN have no clear cause or are caused by uncontrollable events.
 For these cases there are no clear preventative steps.
 Some cases of PPHN may be prevented with proper prenatal care and good health of the mother during pregnancy.
 General tips for a healthy pregnancy include: Get good prenatal care.
-Start as early as possible in pregnancy.Eat a healthful diet and take recommended vitamins.Avoid smoking, drinking alcohol, and taking drugs.Only take medications that your doctor has approved.Avoid taking NSAIDs or SSRIs.
+Start as early as possible in pregnancy.Eat a healthful diet and take recommended vitamins.Avoid smoking, drinking alcohol, and taking drugs.Only take medications that your doctor has approved.Avoid taking certain anti-inflammatory or antidepressant medication.
 Talk to your doctor about alternatives that may be safer.

 Extracorporeal membrane oxygenation.
 Cincinnati Children's Hospital website.
 Available at: